FOLLOW US

 Road travel

-If you are planning to drive in Montenegro, see information on driving abroad and read the RAC guide.
+If you are planning to drive in Montenegro, see information on driving abroad and check the rules of the road in the RAC’s Montenegro guide.
+The guide lists driving regulations and other legal requirements you need to be aware of.

 Sea travel

-If you have experienced an accident at sea, call 129, the emergency number of the rescue unit within the Maritime Safety Department (in Montenegrin).
+If you have had an accident at sea, call 129, the emergency number of the rescue unit within the Maritime Safety Department (in Montenegrin).

 Extreme weather and natural disasters

-Wildfires are common in Montenegro from April to October due to the dry/hot weather.
+Wildfires are common in Montenegro from April to October due to the dry and hot weather.
 Wildfires are highly dangerous and unpredictable.
 You should:

 • make sure cigarette ends are properly extinguished